-The Rompas-Rajapalot project is still in the exploration phase and significant work is required before progression to an advanced exploration project.
-Finland has rigorous regulatory processes with strict environmental standards and we are committed at this early project stage to work with the regional and national authorities and broader stakeholder groups to develop the project in a responsible way.
+Finland has rigorous regulatory processes with strict environmental standards and Mawson are committed to work with the regional and national authorities and broader stakeholder groups to develop the project in a responsible way.
 Mawson has completed eight years of flora and water base line studies and nature assessments at Rompas-Rajapalot.
 The Company looks forward to continuing to work closely with both the mining and environmental authorities and other stakeholders over the coming years to ensure our work is conducted according to sustainable and global best practice methods.